Sweet and Savoury Pursuits

 Third step in making Muhammara

-1. Combine the peeled red peppers with the toasted walnuts, breadcrumbs, pomegranate molasses, garlic, lemon juice, ground cumin, salt and if desired, a chili pepper (seeds removed) in the bowl of a food processor.
+1. Combine the peeled red peppers with the toasted walnuts, breadcrumbs, pomegranate molasses, garlic, lemon juice, ground cumin, salt and if desired, a small chili pepper (seeds removed) in the bowl of a food processor.
 Pulse until mostly smooth.
 I prefer to keep it slightly textured, but feel free to make it as smooth as you like!

 2. Transfer to a serving bowl and refrigerate for about 30 minutes to let the flavors meld.